 By Mohammed Nosseir

 Mohammed Nosseir is an Egyptian Liberal Politician working on reforming Egypt on true liberal values, proper application of democracy and free market economy.
-Mohammed was member of the Higher Committee, Headed the International Relations of the Democratic Front Party from 2008 to 2012.
+Mohammed was member of the Higher Committee, and headed the International Relations of the Democratic Front Party from 2008 to 2012